-In Financial and Trade industry, you may have often heard the term PEPs and importance of early stage PEP detection in order to offset money laundering and terrorist funding.
+In the Financial and Trade industry, you may have often heard the term PEPs and the importance of early-stage PEP detection in order to combat money laundering and terrorist funding.

 Politically Exposed Person(s) (PEPs) are profiled individuals who currently hold a public office or are associates of such personnel.
-The global approach by regulatory and financial bodies limits doing business with PEPs.
-Owing to likelihood of money laundering, bribery, and terrorist funding that may results due to influence of such individuals.
+The global approach by regulatory and financial bodies limit doing business with PEPs.
+Owing to the likelihood of money laundering, bribery, and terrorist funding that may result due to the influence of such individuals.
 Financial institutes view PEPs as a compliance risk.
 EU, UN, FINCEN, SECO and other regulatory bodies have strict rules when it comes to interacting with potential customers who are not vetted to assess their risk status.
 This a key component of AML compliance.

 FATF defined PEPs

-The Financial Action Task Force (FATF) is an intergovernmental organisation.
-It was established as an initiative by G7 to create practical policies for anti money laundering and due diligence.
-It acts as a supervisory body and formulates recommendations to assist legal framework of global financial space.
+The Financial Action Task Force (FATF) is an intergovernmental organization.
+It was established as an initiative by G7 to create practical policies for anti-money laundering and due diligence.
+It acts as a supervisory body and formulates recommendations to assist the legal framework of global financial space.
 Global institutions consider FATF’s guidelines as International Standards.

 The latest definition of PEPs provides with four categories: